Yaya-Cout/Nwagyu/src/guide/apps/conway.md

 ### Custom pixel font

 The pixel font is a 4x4 font containing the basic characters needed.
-It's a mix of two fonts, both can be found below in Aknowledgements.
-The spritesheet can be found in `resources/font.png`, and is of course free to use.
+The spritesheet can be found in the source repository and is of course free to use.

 ### Wrapping